-173 Martin L. Voiers, Flemingsburg, Ky., and took office on January 1.
+Martin L. Voiers, Francisco Was elected mayor of Flemingsburg and took office on January 1.
 He had served on the city council since 1986.
 He is also serving as minister of the Mill Creek Christian Church (Disciples of Christ) in Mason County and is an instructor at Morehead State University in the master of arts in teaching program.